 (Prof. Garret Suen, Bacteriology): Characteriaztion of the ruminal bacterial microbiome in relation to host parameters.
-Kelsea has accepted a faculty position at Centralia College in Washington.
+Kelsea is an Associate Professor at Centralia College in Washington.

 - Chad Kuny

 (Professor Robert Kalejta, Molecular Virology): The Contribution of UL97 Viral Cyclin-Dependent Kinase Activity of HCMV Infection.
-Chad has taken a postdoctoral position at the University of Texas, Austin in the Molecular Sciences Department.
+Chad is a postdoctoral scholar at Penn State University.

 - Lori Neal

 (Prof. Laura Knoll, Medical Microbiology and Immunology): TLR11 dependent and independent recognition of Toxoplasma gondii recruits Ly6Chi inflammatory monocytes that can confer resistance to bacterial infection.
 Lori is doing a postdoc at the University of Michigan.